• Skip to primary navigation

 Flaked almonds are commonly added as a topping for cakes, cookies, or pastries, while sliced almonds can be used for decorations on savory dishes such as salads or as a healthy snack on their own.

-Both types of almonds offer unique textures that can enhance different culinary experiences.
+Both types of almonds offer unique textures that can enhance different cooking experiences.

 Similarities Between Flaked Almonds and Sliced Almonds